Restore. Protect. Smile.

 • Porcelain-fused-to-metal crowns generally last 8 years or more, combining strength with a tooth-coloured appearance.

 Several key factors influence how long your crown will last.
-Understanding them can help you protect your dental investment.

-Molars bear more chewing force than front teeth.
+2. Location in the mouth: Molars bear more chewing force than front teeth.
 Crowns on back teeth may wear faster than those on incisors or canines.

-Daily brushing, flossing, and regular check-ups prevent decay at the crown’s edge and reduce the risk of gum disease underneath.
+3. Oral hygiene habits: Daily brushing, flossing, and regular check-ups help prevent decay at the crown’s edge and reduce the risk of gum disease underneath.

-Grinding places excess force on crowns.
+4. Teeth grinding or clenching (bruxism): Grinding places extra force on crowns.
 Such habits can lead to cracking or faster wear.
 Nightguards may be recommended in these cases.

-Chewing on ice, pens, or hard foods can damage a crown.
+5. Diet and chewing habits: Chewing on ice, pens, or hard foods can damage a crown.
 Sticky or very hard items increase the chance of loosening or fracturing.

-If gums recede or the natural tooth weakens, a well-made crown can still fail.
+6. Gum health and underlying tooth structure: If gums recede or the natural tooth weakens, a crown may eventually need replacement.
 Healthy gums help support a stable restoration.

-Regular visits allow your dentist to monitor the crown’s condition.
+7. Dental care and maintenance: Regular visits allow your dentist to monitor the crown’s condition.
 Early intervention helps address small issues before they become major problems.

+Results and longevity vary between individuals.
 At Eversmile Dental in Bunbury, we guide you on how to care for your crown in the long term.
 We also assess individual risk factors before treatment.

 At Eversmile Dental, the starting price for a dental crown is $1,660.
 However, the total fee depends on several individual factors.
 The figures below are common estimates and may vary based on personal circumstances.